 Getting the Order

 I had hoped it wouldn’t come to this, but it has.
-If I had been watching the news more than I have, I would easily be able to recite the statistical reasons why we are now moving to the mask; however, I’ve all but quit watching.
+If I had been watching the news more than I have, I would easily be able to recite the statistical reasons why thou shalt wear a mask; however, I’ve all but quit watching.
 It’s mostly just tew merch for an Enneagram 7 type like me.

 Thankfully, my source, Mr. Enneagram Type 5, enjoys research, which includes online and on-tv, so he watches enough for the both of us.
 I depend on him to keep me in the loop.
 But when a major change is coming down the pike, I also will get an email from a higher-up in the law firm where I work.